 We will “trust the process,” accommodating the varied ways that schools and districts responded to the need to teach remotely.
 We will be understanding of what those changes meant for individual students, knowing that the pressure that the pandemic placed on them, their families, schools and communities might be evident in their grades, extracurricular involvement and leadership.

-After test optional since the mid-1990’s and reaffirming that commitment by signing the NACAC “Test-Optional Means Test-Optional” statement, extending our test-optional policy to international students, we announced in September that we would be test blind/test free for the upcoming admissions cycle.
+After test optional since the mid-1990’s and reaffirming that commitment by signing the NACAC “Test-Optional Means Test-Optional” statement, extending our test-optional policy to international students, we became test free for the 2020-21 cycle.

 Be In the Know